Food (always a good starting point!):

 Walking in the Canaries can often be quite challenging, especially on some of the archipelago’s more rugged, mountainous isles like La Gomera, Gran Canaria and El Hierro.
-But, you don’t have to be super fit to enjoy a walking holiday on Fuerteventura – some of our favourite routes include leisurely strolls on long sandy beaches, or along one the island’s many scenic coastal paths.
+But you don’t have to be super fit to enjoy a walking holiday on Fuerteventura – some of the most enjoyable routes include leisurely strolls on long sandy beaches, or along one the island’s many scenic coastal paths.

 This small fishing village in the north west of the island is surrounded by beautiful beaches and a strikingly rugged coastline.
 The strong, aggressive waves that pound El Cotillo’s shores make it a popular surfing and windsurfing destination, and with a suitably laid-back, bohemian atmosphere, it’s the perfect place to linger over a long lunch – and watch the surfers do their thing!

-The largest expanse of water on the island is the Embalse de Los Molinos, which can be visited on one of our walks from nearby Llanos de la Concepción.
+The largest expanse of water on the island is the Embalse de Los Molinos.
 The valleys surrounding the reservoir are popular spots for bird watchers, with swifts, grey herons, kestrels, South African shelducks and even the occasional egret gracing the skies above!

-This ‘sacred mountain’ is situated in the north east of Fuerteventura, close to La Oliva.
+This ‘sacred mountain’ is situated in the north east of Fuerteventura.
 At just 400m high, it’s no Matterhorn but it does really stand out against the island’s otherwise flat landscape.
 It’s also home to an important collection of ancient cave art.

 Eat cheese (yes, we’re back to food!):